goarchit/archit/install.md

       go get github.com/valyala/gorpc
       go get golang.org/x/crypto/scrypt

-      Each of the above will only take a few seconds to run
+      Each of the above will only take a few seconds to run.
+Hint:  cut & paste them as a batch.

       A "go install archit" should now compile clean.

+      Note: for a clean "archit status" response: edit github.com/btcsuite/btcutil/amount.go
+            and change lines 36->44 from "BTC" to "IMAC"

 6) You will need an IMACredit wallet running:
    In the directory of your choice:  git clone https://github.com/imacredit/imacredit cd imacredit/src